auth0/docs/articles/quickstart/backend/aspnet-core-webapi/interactive.md

 Create a new authorization requirement called `HasScopeRequirement`.
 This requirement checks if the `scope` claim issued by your Auth0 tenant is present.
 If the `scope` claim exists, the requirement checks if the `scope` claim contains the requested scope.

 In your Startup's `ConfigureServices` method, add a call to the `AddAuthorization` method.
 To add policies for the scopes, call `AddPolicy` for each scope.
-Also ensure that you register the `HasScopeHandler` as a singleton:
+Also ensure that you register the `HasScopeHandler` as a singleton.

 ## Protect API Endpoints {{{ data-action=code data-code="ApiController.cs" }}}